She Loves Biscotti

 Black and green olives with orange zest and oregano.

-This recipe for these Easy Oregano Orange Marinated Olives is sure to be a hit at your next cocktail party.
-Olive oil is gently heated and lightly scented with oregano and orange zest before being added to the olives.
-You will create an easy to make party finger food to serve your guests.
+This recipe for these Marinated Olives is sure to be a hit at your next cocktail party.
+Olive oil is gently heated and lightly scented with oregano and orange zest before adding to the olives.
+You will create an easy-to-make party finger food to serve your guests.
 These marinated olives also make the perfect addition to any cheese platter.
+Don’t forget to serve it with focaccia bread!

 An overhead shot of marinated olives with orange zest and oregano.